SAMBA and Medicare

 If Medicare is my primary insurance carrier, do I need to use doctors that participate in SAMBA’s PPO network?

-If you have Medicare Part A and/or Part B, to get the most from your benefits it’s best to use doctors who accept Medicare assignment.
+If you have Medicare Part A and/or Part B, to get the most from your benefits, it’s best to use doctors who accept Medicare assignment.
 Your Medicare benefits can be used with any provider accepting Medicare, even if the doctor is not in our PPO network.
 SAMBA will consider your Medicare deductible or coinsurance for covered expenses after Medicare has processed your benefits as the primary carrier.